seokhyun0303/Hell-s-Kitchen/README.md

 - Overcoming kitchen hazards (fires, power outages) while maintaining efficiency.
 - New goal: Get a certain score in the current stage to advance to a more difficult stage.

+This game was inspired by Overcooked 1 and 2, and differentiates itself by introducing characters with diverse attributes and new types of obstacles